Canning Frozen Vegetables from the Freezer

 This page may contain affiliate links.
 More Information.

-“Being fairly new to canning, I was wondering about canning frozen veggies, as I have so much more produce than my freezer can possibly hold.
-I have used the water bath method for my soft fruits from my allotment, but I’m not sure as to how to can the veggies that I’ve already put in the freezer so they don’t spoil due to work commitments.
-Is it necessary to have blanched the vegetables?
+“Being fairly new to canning, I was wondering about canning frozen veggies as I have so much more produce than my freezer can possibly hold.
+I have used the water bath method for my soft fruits from my allotment, but I’m not sure of how to can the veggies that I have already put in the freezer so they didn’t spoil due to work commitments.
+Is it necessary to have blanched the veg?
 Do you can it straight from the freezer?
 What are the canning times for frozen veggies?
 I really need some guidance on canning frozen veggies as space is now becoming very limited.”

 So the first thing is whether it’s safe.
-Yes it is safe.
+Yes it is safe for most things.

 If you want to can your vegetables out of your freezer, it is possible to do that.
 You need to defrost them, warm them up, and do a hot pack.
 You’re going to follow the exact same processing directions you would use for fresh vegetables.
-If it’s carrots, you’re going to look at the carrot directions and use those hot pack processing directions, including the blanching time.
-That’s how you would go about canning vegetables from the freezer from a safety perspective.
+For example, If it’s green beans you’re going to look at the directions for canning green beans, and use those hot pack processing directions.

 Which leads me to the second point: quality.